-- 1) The encryption method must be the same at both sites if configured. - 2) Both sites should be Line-of-Sight. - 3) Included in the package are two 5dBi antennas for the WAP-200N only for long distance over 1km.
-Please connect to the 2.4GHz antennas with higher gain. - 4) For PtP connection over 1km, please adjust "Distance" setting to the actual distance between both sites on the 'both sites' setting page. - 5) To adjust "Transmit Power", please: - (a) Go to the "Operation Mode" page to disable the "Green" option. - (b) Go to the "Wireless Advanced Settings-> Transmit Power" to manually adjust the transmit power.
+- 1) The encryption method must be the same at both sites if configured. - 2) Both sites should be Line-of-Sight. - 3) 5dBi antennas are included in the package for the WAP-500N; for long distance of over 1km, connect to the 5GHz antennas with higher gain. - 4) For PtP connection over 1km, please adjust "Distance" setting to the actual distance between both sites on the' both sites' setting page.
+To adjust "Transmit Power", please: - (a) Go to the "Operation Mode" page to disable the "Green" option. - (b) Go to "Wireless Advanced Settings-> Transmit Power" to manually adjust the transmit power.